-A little bit of indulgence is OK, but between the holiday parties and the team lunches and the family dinners, it’s easy to feel like the entire month of December is a junk-food obstacle course!
+A little bit of indulgence is OK, but between the holiday parties and the team lunches and the family dinners, it’s easy to feel like the entire month of December is a junk-food obstacle course.

 If you need a break from the sugar rush, here are some holiday treats that are festive and fun to make, while still sneaking in some quality foods like strawberries, bananas and, yes, even broccoli.

 Decorate with your favorite holiday-inspired toppings.
 Here, sliced olives form garlands.
 How about topping the pizza in leaves of spinach and decorating with “ornaments” made from red and yellow bell peppers?

 Get the recipe at Caro & Co.

 3. Snowman Hard-Boiled Eggs

 Why did the snowman take a dip in boiling water?
 Because he was made from hard-boiled eggs.

 These adorable snacks are cleverly held together with a stick of dry spaghetti.
 Carrot slices form hats, sprigs of parsley shape the arms, and buttons and eyes are affixed with black peppercorns (you could also use black sesame seeds).